LocalRobots/Backend/README.md

 <!--Understanding Webots -->

-\nLet's start by opening up the Webots tutorial world:
+Let's start by opening up the Webots tutorial world:
 * In the file explorer open up the 'world' file from this repository located at "...AI-Robots-Challenges\Webots\worlds\moose_demo.wbt"
 * When you open up Webots for the first time, you'll be prompted to choose a theme, continue by selecting 'Start Webots with the selected theme'
 * Congrats, you've successfully loaded the world!
 Here you can get accustomed to the environment and interface

-\nThis 'world' you opened up is one of Webot's open source demo worlds.
+This 'world' you opened up is one of Webot's open source demo worlds.
 Here, the robot demonstates simple movement ai that traverses between defined checkpoints.

 Take note of some important features of the interface:
 * To rotate the camera, hold left-click while moving your mouse inside the simulation window